-Selected teachers will earn a stipend for their participation, which will run from July 1, 2014 through June 1st, 2015.
+Selected teachers will earn a stipend of $2,000 for their participation, which will run from Sept.1st 2015 through June 30th 2016.
 All of the training and participation will be conducted online.
 It is anticipated that teachers will spend approximately 10 hours per month working on this collaborative project.
 We do expect that participants will share what they learn with other teachers and professionals, and will lead at least two outreach activities during the school year.

 In addition to learning about NASA’s Earth science missions, GPM Master Teachers will be expected to do the following:

 - Participate in monthly webinars

-- Pilot lesson plans and GPM educational resources
+- Pilot NASA educational resources and provide feedback

-- Disseminate information about NASA and GPM’s educational resources with your peers
+- Disseminate information about NASA and GPM’s educational resources to their peers